devleague/PixelPainter/README.md

 The height and width of the **color swatch** will be determined by the colors available which you, the developer, will set.

 Do not edit the `index.html` file.
-You will generate all of your html markup using DOM selectors.
+You will generate all of your html markup using the DOM API.

 ## Stretch Goals
 1. Code Review with an instructor or TA